Effective risk management is identifying, assessing and managing potential risk – both negative (a threat) and positive (an opportunity).

 ISO 31000, for example, “provides principles, framework and a process for managing risk.
 It can be used by any organisation regardless of its size, activity or sector.” and is designed to “increase the likelihood of achieving objectives, improve the identification of opportunities and threats, and effectively allocate and use resources for risk treatment.”

-The Institute of Risk Management state that the ISO 31000 guidelines provide a statement of risk management principles.
+The Institute of Risk Management states that the ISO 31000 guidelines provide a statement of risk management principles.
 The eight principles are:

 ISO standards and others, such as the IRM guidelines, help organisations implement risk management best practices.
 These standards aim to manage risk by establishing a common risk management framework and process.